aibba19/ChatBot-Q-A-StackOverflow/README.md

 * Answers for that question
 * Votes for each answers

-We decide to restrict the query only to questions that has 'python' has a tag, due to the abundance of Q&A in Stack Overflow, to perform better test and try to give more precise answers.
-However this process can be done over other argument just by changing the LIKE '%python%' word in the query.

 *CodeOntology data* : downloaded from codeontology.org, an RDF file containing Java functions names and their description.